haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-dev/step03.md

 `docker ps | grep nodejs-express`{{execute}}

-Also is possible to monitor the logs
+Also is it possible to monitor the logs

 `docker logs -f $(docker ps | grep nodejs-express | awk {'print $1'})`{{execute}}